anders-biostat/linked-charts/docs/rlc/tutorials/props.md

 ```
 <div id="example9"></div>

-Lines can have different width (`lineWidth`, default is 1.5) and dashes pattern (`dasharray`). `dasharray` is defined
-the same way as CSS [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray)
-attribute.
-It is a list of numbers that specify legnth of alternating dashes and gaps.
-First number is length
-of the first dash, second - of the first gap, third - of the second dash, and so on, and so forth.
+Lines can have different widths (`lineWidth`, default is 1.5) and dashes pattern (`dasharray`). `dasharray` is defined the same way as CSS [stroke-dasharray](https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/stroke-dasharray) attribute.
+It is a list of numbers that specify the lengths of alternating dashes and gaps.
+The first number is the length of the first dash, second - of the first gap, third - of the second dash, and so forth.

 ```r